Clevine13/490_Senior_Project/README.md

 This is where all the user vaccine card information will be stored and used to display for the view screen.

 HOW TO RUN/Install
-1) This project requires the use Android studio/ may also be able to use other IDE's with virtual androids but Android stuido is prefered.
+1) This project requires the use of Android studio/ may also be able to use other IDE's with virtual androids but Android stuido is prefered.
 2) Fork and clone this project as you would any other github project
-3) once cloned into your IDE if virtual android settings do not carry over it is recommened you use the Pixel 3 with API level 29 can go higher on API levels but 29 was the one currently in use for development
+3) once cloned into your IDE if virtual android settings do not carry over it is recommened you use the Pixel 3 with API level 29 you can go higher on API levels but 29 was the one currently in use for development
 4) ensure that your gradle build is up to date with appropirate SDK levels and Java is also installed.
 These should not be a problem since you are forking the project but if that is the case make sure your Gradle App build is excatly how it is shown on github.
 5) Run the program from the "activity_login" class to ensure correct flow of application.
 6) if succecfully ran you should be dirrected to the login screen.